pavitramehra/cs6964/README.md

 # Connect the Databse in Jupyter notebook

-Open/create the notebook in your containerand execute the following script:
+Open/create the notebook in your container and execute the following script by entering your db credentials.

 ```python